Image by Víctor Melchor.

 As a dear friend wrote in a song: “A wound never heals when it has to bleed.
 That’s why it looks for an exit anywhere.”
 I am thankful for this person that put the finger in my wound and forced me to look inside to start healing it.
 I went back in time to my childhood, where those false beliefs were deeply imprinted.

 While doing that, I remembered a story that another dear friend of mine told me once.
 Her mother had to struggle in life.
 She had to work doing things she was not proud of when she was young.
 So, she wanted something different for her daughters.
 When my friend was a kid, her mom kept telling her: “You need to go to school and study.
 You need to become someone in life!”

 When my friend was 13, she seriously thought about this.
 She asked herself: “Am I not already someone?”
 It didn’t make sense to her that she needed to “become someone” when she felt she already was someone just for being alive.
 This impacted her so deeply that at this young age, she dropped school and started walking her way.
 Now, maybe her grammar and spelling are not the best, and she doesn’t have any academic degree, but she is amazing.
 She has a big heart full of wisdom and is connected to her gifts as a healer.
 I love her humbleness.

 Remembering this story helped me understand that this voice inside of me, telling me I was a loser, was the voice of a collective that has forgotten and lost the balance between the masculine and the feminine energies.
 Both energies must be fully functional and balanced within us to truly thrive in the fulfillment of our true potential.

 Measuring value just from what we produce, and the speed of production is a very limited way.
-We all have different dreams.
+We all have different dreams and purposes.
 Each path is unique, and we are immeasurably valuable just for Being.